mjhosseini/linkpred_entgraph/README.md

 ### Evaluation

-Step 5: Evaluate the entailment graphs
+Evaluate the entailment graphs

 Please refer to https://github.com/mjhosseini/entgraph_eval.
 Use the learned entailment graphs (typedEntGrDir_NS_all_MC or typedEntGrDir_NS_all_AUG_MC) as the gpath parameter.

-Step 6: Improve link prediction with entailment graphs
+Improve link prediction with entailment graphs

 Using entailment graphs with the Marcov Chain model (random walk):